 And that’s where we can help.
 We certainly understand that the process of applying for coverage can be very time-consuming and frustrating.
 You have better things to do with your time.
 But we have carefully chosen the best Virginia car insurance companies that offer the most competitive rates in your area.
 When you request your free quote (by providing your zip code at the the top of the page), within minutes, you’ll be able to view the lowest down payment and rates needed to get insured again.
+You can customize a policy to meet your budget, but also include the coverage that you are required to have, and additional benefits including towing and substitute transportation.

 If applying for new car insurance is the best option, it’s still possible that you may receive some discounts or reductions in your rate due to having prior coverage in the last 12 months.
 It is likely that you will need your prior policy number information and perhaps a copy of the last declarations page or billing statement.
 Additional driving record information may have to be ordered from the Department Of Motor Vehicles.
 Each company treats uninsured drivers differently, so it may take a few quotes to find the lowest rate.

 It is important to understand that while you are comparing quotes (assuming your insurance is still in a lapsed status), you are not covered for state-required insurance and of course, you should avoid driving your vehicle.
 However, the advantage of viewing our quotes online is that you can secure coverage without leaving your home.
 After providing the necessary information (such as driver license number, VIN number etc…), you can obtain coverage almost immediately.
 Typically, you will not have to make a large initial payment.
+Monthly billing is generally available, along with several additional options.

 If you do drive without insurance, you will risk getting a fine, suspension of your license and/or registration, and perhaps substantially higher rates, since a major violation stays on your driving record for approximately 3-5 years.
 And if you have an accident, the financial burden could be immense as you pay back any vehicle damage or bodily injury out of your own pocketbook.
 If there is personal injury and medical treatment involved, it could take decades to pay off the debt.
 And you don't want to be put in that position.

 While we believe it’s important to build and establish a relationship with your car insurance company, there are scenarios where it is clearly in your best interest to consider changing to another carrier.
 Lapsed coverage may present a situation where changing to a new company will reduce your prices.
 But each scenario is different, so it’s important to closely compare costs from your existing carrier and a potential new one.
+Underwriting guidelines will vary from one carrier to another, and available discounts will also be different.

 Finally, if you find a lower rate with a new company, make certain that your coverage (especially liability limits) is equal to or greater than your previous coverage.
 Although you may lower your premium, reducing bodily injury and property damage limits could come back to haunt you.
 While it is naturally tempting to want to lower or eliminate benefits when you're faced with a large increase, perhaps instead, increase your collision and comprehensive deductibles instead of lowering liability limits.